Connect with Other Steady Staters

 We also organize special events that provide opportunities to work and think collaboratively, such as our Steady State Economy Conference and special sessions at professional society meetings (see our events calendar).

 Add to the discussion on The Daly News.
 The Daly News, is the place to add your comments on economic growth, the transition to a steady state economy, and other topics related to sustainability.

-“Like” our Facebook page.
+“Like” us on Facebook.
 We have a fun and active bunch posting on the page, a good sign that our message is gaining traction.

-Tweet with us on Twitter.
-Twitter doesn’t provide a whole lot of opportunity for interaction, but it’s a useful way to stay in touch, especially for the time-challenged among us.
+Follow us on Twitter.
+Twitter is a useful way to stay in touch, especially for the time-challenged among us.